ewolden/subopt-coder/README.md

 # subopt-coder
 A simple DHCP sub-option encoder/decoder
+Converts HEX values to readable output.
+Converts readable output to HEX and BASE64 values.

 The script takes as input one of these arguments:
 - A HEX string of the DHCP sub-options